 Heaviest satellite launched by Echostar Satellite Services, LLC into space at 6,900 kg

-A GEO satellite, it was launched into space using Proton as the launch vehicle from Baikonur Cosmodrome on 7 June 2017.
-Echostar 21 was constructed by Space Systems/Loral (USA).
+Constructed by Space Systems/Loral (USA), it was launched into space using Proton as the launch vehicle from Baikonur Cosmodrome on 7 June 2017.
+Echostar 21 orbits around the Earth as a GEO satellite.

 Designated with COSPAR ID 2017-032A and NORAD ID 42749, Echostar 21 is designed to operate in space for a lifetime of 15 years.
 It has a launch mass of 6,900 kg.